1Jamie/shape_slayer/docs/card-system-design-spec.md

 4. **Multiplayer synergy**: Team cards and shared card pools encourage cooperation
 5. **Balanced power**: All powerful effects have corresponding drawbacks or limitations

+### Key Terms & Definitions

+**Quality Band**: The tier system for card power levels.
+Five tiers exist:
+- **White** (Common): Basic quality, lowest power
+- **Green** (Uncommon): Improved quality, moderate power
+- **Blue** (Rare): High quality, significant power
+- **Purple** (Epic): Very high quality, powerful effects
+- **Orange** (Legendary): Maximum quality, game-changing effects

+**Quality Shift**: A percentage modifier that shifts the probability distribution toward higher quality bands.
+For example, "+10% quality shift" means the probability of rolling higher quality bands (green/blue/purple/orange) increases by 10%, with corresponding decreases in lower quality bands.
+Quality shifts only affect distribution within unlocked quality bands (see Mastery Cap).

+**Mastery Cap**: The maximum quality band a card can appear at based on its mastery level.
+Cards can only appear in packs at quality bands you've unlocked through mastery:
+- Mastery 0: White only
+- Mastery 1: White or Green
+- Mastery 2: White, Green, or Blue
+- Mastery 3: White, Green, Blue, or Purple
+- Mastery 4: White, Green, Blue, Purple, or Orange
+- Mastery 5: All quality bands unlocked (maximum)

+**Bonus Cards**: Additional card offers added to packs.
+When a room modifier or pack type grants "+1 bonus card", it means one additional card is added to the pack's card selection (e.g., a pack that normally offers 1 card now offers 2 cards).

+**Hand Size**: The maximum number of card slots available in the player's hand during a run.
+Default is 4, upgradeable via meta-progression.
+Cards beyond hand size cannot be held.

+**Starting Cards**: The number of cards drawn from the deck at the start of a run.
+Default is 3, upgradeable to 4 (cannot exceed hand size).
+These cards are drawn using a mastery-adjusted starting distribution that respects player investment (see Quality Distribution Curves section for mastery floor system).

+**Reserve Slots**: Storage slots for cards outside the hand.
+Cards in reserve are not active but can be swapped into the hand later.
+Unlocked via meta-progression (Room 30 milestone or purchase).

+**Draw Pile**: Cards remaining to be drawn from the deck during the run.
+When empty, the discard pile is shuffled into the draw pile (except for spent cards).

+**Discard Pile**: Cards that have been discarded from the hand.
+These cards can be reshuffled back into the draw pile when the draw pile is empty.
+Cards originally from the deck reshuffle; picked-up cards do not.

+**Spent Pile**: Cards permanently removed from the run (one-time use cards like Phoenix Down, consumed room modifiers).
+These cards never return to the draw pile.

+**Reroll Token**: A consumable item that allows rerolling a card's quality band once per run.
+When used, the card's quality is re-rolled using the current room's quality distribution (still capped by mastery level).
+Granted at mastery levels 2, 4, and 5.

+**Non-Stacking**: A card property indicating only one copy of that card can be in the hand at a time.
+If a non-stacking card is already in hand, attempts to draw or pick up another copy will either be rejected or swap with the existing copy.

+**Guaranteed**: A modifier indicating a card or quality band is certain to appear, bypassing normal probability distribution.
+For example, "guaranteed rare card" means at least one blue/purple/orange card will appear in the pack.

+**Upgrade Reward**: A reward type from packs that allows upgrading a card in hand by one quality band (white→green, green→blue, etc.) **for this run only** OR grants shards as an alternative.
+Players choose which card to upgrade. **Important**: This does NOT grant a permanent mastery unlock - it's a temporary in-run buff.
+To permanently unlock quality bands, use shard purchases at Nexus or boss drops.

+**Purification**: A special mechanic for removing curse cards.
+Curses cannot be voluntarily discarded and must be removed through:
+- **Purification Room**: A special room type that removes all curses
+- **Purification Scroll**: A consumable item that removes one curse
+- **Boss Clear Reward**: Some bosses offer curse removal as a reward option

+**Successful Run**: A run that counts toward progression unlocks.
+A run is successful if it ends by:
+- **Beating the final boss** (Room 32 boss) - Run completed successfully
+- **Dying** - Player death at any point in the run (including before reaching final boss) ends the run and counts toward progression
+- **Does NOT count**: Quitting a run manually, restarting a run, or abandoning a run

+**Cumulative Achievement**: An achievement tracked across all runs (lifetime).
+Progress accumulates over multiple runs and persists between runs.
+Examples: "Clear 30 rooms total (cumulative)", "Deal 10,000 damage (lifetime)", "After 3 successful runs".

+**Single-Run Achievement**: An achievement that must be completed in one run.
+Progress resets at the start of each new run.
+Examples: "Achieve 100 kills in one run", "Complete flawless room", "Reach room 20 without taking damage".

+**Boss Tier**: The difficulty category of boss encounters, aligned with room progression:
+- **First Boss (Room 12)**: Entry-level boss, drops Green minimum (no White drops), unlocks Mastery 1
+- **Second Boss (Room 22)**: Mid-level boss, drops Blue minimum, unlocks Mastery 2
+- **Final Boss (Room 32)**: End-level boss, drops Purple/Orange minimum, unlocks Mastery 3-4

+**Card Pack / Pack Type**: A reward container that offers cards or upgrades after clearing a room.
+Different pack types have different reward distributions:
+- **Standard Pack**: Basic card/upgrade rewards
+- **Elite Pack**: Improved quality distribution, better rewards
+- **Boss Pack**: Guaranteed card unlock, high quality distribution
+- **Upgrade Pack**: Focuses on upgrades rather than new cards
+- **Shard Pack**: Grants shards for meta-progression

+**Door Option**: A choice presented to players after clearing a room.
+Each door represents a different card pack reward.
+Players select which door/pack they want, determining their reward.
+Doors show preview information (pack type, card previews, bonus rewards).

+**Room Modifier**: A special card type that modifies the next room when used.
+Room modifiers are single-use, persistent cards that can be carried on runs (max 3) and stored in Nexus (max 30-40).
+They modify room difficulty, rewards, or enemy composition.
+Used before entering a room, consumed after use.

+**Team Card**: A special card type for multiplayer (1-4 players) that provides run-wide boons for the entire team.
+Equipped before starting a run in the Nexus.
+Only one team card can be active per run.
+Team cards affect all players and can modify quality distributions, drop rates, or provide team-wide buffs.

+**Combined Card**: A special card created during a run by combining two cards from the hand into one slot.
+Combined cards have both effects active simultaneously.
+They are single-run only (lost at run end), cannot be combined further (depth limit 1), and have 1.75x upgrade costs.
+Quality band is the average of both source cards (rounded down).

+**Permanent Unlock vs. Temporary Power** (The "Unlock vs. Power" Model):
+- **Permanent Unlocks**: Mastery levels unlocked via Boss drops or Shard purchases at Nexus.
+These persist across all future runs and allow cards to appear at higher quality bands in packs.
+- **Temporary Power**: Cards dropped above mastery cap from Elite/Challenge packs, or cards upgraded via Upgrade Rewards.
+These provide powerful effects for the current run only and do NOT grant permanent mastery unlocks.
+- **Why This Matters**: Creates clear distinction between meta-progression (permanent) and in-run power spikes (temporary), making each system feel valuable and non-conflicting.

 ---

 ## Phase 1: Data Structures & Save System